sebastianotronto/minimal-qt/README.md

 * QT libraries and headers
 * The QT development tools `moc` and `uic`

-On Fedora Linux they are contained in the `qt6-qtbase-devel`.
+On Fedora Linux they are contained in the `qt6-qtbase-devel` package.
 I have not tested this on other operating systems.

 ## tl;dr